 This self-catering Chalet offers cozy rooms, a kitchen and a garden to take in the sun.
 Located just 800 meters away from the mountain access, Chalet Aeschhorn offers a private and cozy experience in the mountains of Zermatt.

 Where to Eat in Zermatt

-With fun parks, freeride routes and many easy to medium difficulty slopes, Saas-Fee makes for a perfect winter getaway in the beautiful county of Wallis.
-Just like its bigger brother, Zermatt, you can ski and snowboard on the mountain all year round – thanks to its glacier on 4,545 meters above sea level!
+With fun parks, freeride routes, and many easy to medium-difficulty slopes, Saas-Fee makes for a perfect winter getaway in the beautiful county of Wallis.
+Just like its bigger brother, Zermatt, you can ski and snowboard on the mountain all year round – thanks to its glacier at 4,545 meters above sea level!

 Saas-Fee is open for skiing year-round, due to its height.
 Some slopes may be closed during summer.
-Check their website to find out whether your favourite slopes are open.
+Check their website to find out whether your favorite slopes are open.

 How to get to Saas-Fee

 Getting to the Free Republic of Holiday is exceptionally easy and comfortable.
 From ‘Visp’ – a main connection station in Switzerland with lots of incoming trains from Zurich, Lucerne, Berne and even Italy – simply hop on the bus 511, which will bring you directly to Saas-Fee.
 The bus runs every 30 minutes – so no long waiting periods.

 Accommodation in Saas-Fee